mlvl42/proxyc/README.md

 ```

 However, all the configuration options can be specified as command line
 arguments.
-For instance, the list of proxies to use can be expressed this way:
+For instance, the list of proxies can be expressed in such a way:

 ```
 $ proxyc --proxy "socks5://127.0.0.1:1080" --proxy "socks4://127.0.0.1:1081" smbclient.py 'test.local/user:pass@SHARE'